phly/keep-a-changelog/README.md

 Currently supported commands include:

+- `config` will create a local config file.
+If the --global (-g) option is provided, the config file will be stored globally.

 - `ready` will set the planned release date for the most recent changelog entry.

 - `tag` allows tagging a release based on the latest version discovered in the